Author's Note: I'M FINALLY GETTING BACK INTO THE GROOVE

 "What for?
 I was honest.
 And she is the one making assumptions."
-He growled a warning for the authoritative tone his beta had taken.
+He growled a warning for the authoritative tone his lieutenant had taken.
 Even in joking, the beast inside would not take a challenge to his authority.

 "Do you work here?"
 Devyn asked.